jzpmt/MachineLearningFinalProject/README.md

 # MachineLearningFinalProject
 For this project we were asked to create a handwritten digit recognmition system using Convolutional Neural Network (CNN), MNIST dataset to train, and GUI that had the title of the project along with an upload prompt that once a picture of the handwritten digit is uploaded, it will predict that number.
 The web GUI I used was Streamlit.
-All coded in python.
+All coded in python via VSCode.

 #Tools/Libraries
 - Tensorflow / Keras